datacarpentry/semester-biology/syllabus.md

 ## Grading Policies

-Grading for this course will revolve around a combination of assignments (75%) and an independent project (25%).

-There will be 11 equally weighted assignments.
+Grading for this course is based on 13 equally weighted assignments.
 One problem from each assignment (selected at the instructors discretion after the assignments have been submitted) will receive a thorough code review and a detailed grade.
 Other problems will be graded as follows:

 * Produces the correct answer using the requested approach: 100%
 * Generally uses the right approach, but a minor mistake results in an incorrect